raleel/cfi-srd-pt/0008_Combat.md

 #### Outmaneuver

-The character can engage multiple opponents in a group Opposed Roll of Evade skills.
+The character can engage multiple opponents in a group Opposed Roll of Evasão skills.
 Those who fail to beat his roll cannot attack him in that Combat Round.
 See the section on [Outmaneuvering](0008_Combat.md?id=outmaneuvering).

 #### Ready